kflili/LeetcodeCShaprDotNetCore/README.md

 **Algorithm**
 First use dict record the counts for each char in string1, then check for string2, for each char c, if !dict.ContainsKey(c), return fasle; else dict[c]--, if dict[c] < 0, return false.

+Similar problems:
+*438.* Find All Anagrams in a String (using sliding window in substring)